cockroachdb/cockroach-operator/README.md

 # delete the operator
 ./hack/delete-operator.sh -c $CLUSTER

+# If you're still using the gke cluster, you can delete persistent volumes and persistent volume claims.
+It is not recommended to do this in production.
+Use --help for details.
+kubectl delete pv,pvc --help

 # delete the cluster
 # note this is async, and the script will complete without waiting the entire time